openshift/origin/README.md

 Please see the [OpenShift 3 Project Enhancement Proposal (PEP)](https://github.com/openshift/openshift-pep/blob/master/openshift-pep-013-openshift-3.md) for a deeper discussion of the features you see here.

-NOTE: This is a very early prototype, and as such is designed for rapid iteration around core concepts.
+NOTE: OpenShift is in alpha and is not intended for production use.
+However we welcome feedback and testing as we approach our first beta.

 [![GoDoc](https://godoc.org/github.com/openshift/origin?status.png)](https://godoc.org/github.com/openshift/origin)
 [![Travis](https://travis-ci.org/openshift/origin.svg?branch=master)](https://travis-ci.org/openshift/origin)